gemyerst/shapenet_renderer/README.md

 ```
 python shapenet_spherical_renderer.py --mesh_fpath "path to obj or directory" --output_dir "file save location" --num_observations 100 --sphere_radius 1.2 --mode "train"
 ```

+If you are getting an error installing bpy, install OpenSSL: https://chocolatey.org/install (windows)

 ##License
 This code is licensed under the MIT license.
 Please see the LICENSE file for more information.